 Dr. Teeth and Zoot

-Palitoy made finger puppets of Dr. Teeth and Zoot in 1978 but they were sold only in Europe.
+Palitoy made the first finger puppets of Dr. Teeth and Zoot in 1978 but they were sold only in Europe.
 The first plush dolls of these characters were made by Sababa Toys in the mid 2000s.
 The first action figure of Dr. Teeth was made in 2002 by Palisades Toys, who later made a Zoot action figure in the mid 2000s.
 Schleich made a PVC figure of Zoot in 1979.
 To my knowledge a PVC figure of Dr. Teeth has never been made, and larger sized toy puppets (hand puppets or mouth puppets) have never been made of either character.

 The very first action figure of Dr. Teeth was made by Palisades Toys in 2002.